View Contributors

 About

-Rebekah Coffman is a historian, preservationist, and curator currently serving as curator of religion and community history at the Chicago History Museum where she leads the Chicago Sacred Initiative.
-Her interdisciplinary work is at the intersection of religious identity and the built environment through place-based, community-centered approaches.
-In 2019, she began the Sacred Shift Project, an ongoing international survey of urban religious buildings adapted for ritual reuse by diasporic communities.
-Her research has been recognized, including NYU’s Gavin Stamp Award in Adaptive Reuse; a commendation by the Society of Architectural Historians of Great Britain; and Architecture, Culture, and Spirituality Forum’s Lindsey Jones Memorial Research award.
+Rebekah Coffman is a historian, preservationist, and curator currently serving as curator of religion and community history at the Chicago History Museum where she leads the Chicago Sacred initiative.
+Her interdisciplinary work is at the intersection of religious identity, the built environment, and sustainability through place-based, community-centered approaches.
+Since 2019, she has led the Sacred Shift Project, an international survey of urban religious buildings adapted by diasporic communities.
+She also lectures in Heritage Studies at American Islamic College.
+Rebekah holds a BA in Art History and Religion, summa cum laude from Hamline University and an MA in Historical and Sustainable Architecture from NYU London.

 Links